Cultural Muslims: Kosovo

 The overwhelming majority of Kosovo Albanians are cultural/nominal Muslims, according to a 2012 survey by Pew Research Center.
-13% of Kosovan Muslims who were asked said that they attend Friday prayer once a week and 40% say they never visit their local mosque, while 81% expressed a belief in God and Muhammad.
+13% of those interviewed said that they attend Friday prayer once a week and 40% say they never visit their local mosque, while 81% expressed a belief in God and Muhammad.

-Lebanon

-A significant segment of Lebanese Muslims has been described as nominally or culturally Muslim; only 35% of Muslims in Lebanon attended mosque once a week according to a 2012 survey by Pew Research Center.

 Malaysia

 According to Tajuddin Rasdi of the Islamic Renaissance Front, about 9% of Muslims in Malaysia are cultural Muslims who do not strictly follow all the tenets of the faith.
 Most abstain from pork and fast during Ramadan, but some may also consume alcohol and do not always perform the daily prayers.
 Cultural Muslims in Malaysia observe the more performative aspects of the religion, including circumcision, wedding ceremonies, funerary rites, and celebrating Muslim festivals such as Eid, effectively viewing them more as tradition to be followed out of respect for family ties and cultural heritage.
 At the same time, their own personal convictions and approaches to religion, if any, may vary or differ significantly from conventional interpretations of Islam.